Your survival guide to mortifying moments.

 The surprising paradox of time: how to have more of it by doing less.

-Tania Luna is the Co-CEO of LifeLabs Learning, author, researcher, and co-host of the podcast Talk Psych to Me.
+Tania Luna is an author, researcher, educator, and co-host of the podcast Talk Psych to Me.

 Surprising psychology findings and tips for work, relationships, and everyday life.